ItiharaYuuko/file_crypto_base64/README.md

 This application using for crypto files, use base64 crate to crypto files.

-At first you should installing the Rust compiler.
+At first you should to install the Rust compiler.
 If you dont know how to install it, you should searching the rust-lang main page at <https://www.rust-lang.org/tools/install>.
 To learn how install the rust compiler.